AJ Piscitelli, PMP

 Annual cost: $299

 Aimed at developers and IT, Pluralsight offers a ton of content on technology.
-If you’re looking to learn a new programming language, or interested in learning the latest web technology, Pluralsight is a great place to get started.
+If you’re looking to learn a new programming language, or are interested in learning the latest web technology, Pluralsight is a great place to get started.
 I’ve started with their videos for the AWS certification paths, as I use AWS daily.
 I’d like to continue to grow my AWS certifications, as I enjoy working with AWS and see the increasing utilization of their platform in all forms of business.
 I’ve also used Pluralsight to help refine my C# skills.
 While I’m comfortable writing programs with C#, it’s always good to learn the latest tips and tricks that Microsoft has integrated into the newest versions of C#, and Pluralsight is a great way to learn those.

 Annual cost: Varies